-Part of our mission at Rebecca's Herbal Apothecary is to support local farms, small-scale organic farming, sustainable agriculture and wild harvesting.
+Part of our mission at Rebecca's Herbal Apothecary is to support local farms, small-scale organic farming, and sustainable agriculture.
 Meet some of the providers that supply us with the highest quality botanicals.

 Earthstar Farms is a collective of four co-creative, organic farms located in the foothills above Boulder, Colorado.
 Together, Earthstar Farm, Wildcat Gardens, Wildstar Farm and Starlight Caravan share over 150 acres of mountain meadows, pine forests and pockets of cultivated gardens.
 The four growers are immediate neighbors and work together as a close-knit community.
 All the land and gardens are held as sacred and stewarded with great respect.
 The farms have been USDA certified organic for over 18 years and the community is committed to following earth-wise, sustainable practices, such as Bio-dynamics and permaculture.

 Medicinal herbs are the farms’ specialty, as the mountain meadows and forests naturally support a wide range of wild healing herbs such as St. John’s wort, monarda, yarrow, Oregon grape root and mullein.
 Other medicinal herbs, including nettles, calendula, red clover, mints, lavender, comfrey, passion flower, elderberry, sweet grass and echinacea are grown in five cultivated gardens and two small greenhouses.
 The herbs are sold either freshly harvested, or minimally processed by being dried in one of three solar drying sheds.
 Once dried, the herbs are packaged, or made into value-added products.
 All the work, from planting seeds to attaching labels, to braiding sweet grass is done by hand.